revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

-- A. grouping interrelated classes.
+- A. Grouping interrelated classes.
-- B. achieving encapsulation
+- B. Achieving encapsulation
-- C. create code that is easy to read and maintain
+- C. Create code that is easy to read and maintain
 - D. All of the above.

 <details>